mininet/mininet/README.md

-    Mininet: A Simple Virtual Testbed for OpenFlow/SDN or
+    Mininet: Rapid Prototyping for Software Defined Networks or
-    How to Squeeze an OpenFlow Network onto your Laptop
+    The best way to emulate almost any network on your laptop!

-Mininet 2.0.0d3
+Mininet 2.0.0rc1

 ---
-**Welcome to Mininet!**
+** Welcome to Mininet! **

-Mininet creates OpenFlow test networks by using process-based virtualization and network namespaces.
+Mininet creates virtual SDN/OpenFlow test networks by using process-based virtualization and network namespaces.

 Simulated hosts (as well as switches and controllers with the user